superhawk610/gatsby-plugin-stylable/README.md

 If you have any other plugins that add CSS loaders to your Webpack config, make sure to place this plugin **after** them.

-If you want to configure `@stylable/webpack-plugin`, you may pass additional configuration (`experimentalHMR` is enabled by default):
+If you want to configure `@stylable/webpack-plugin`, you may pass additional configuration options as shown below (the default configuration is shown):

 ```js
 // gatsby-config.js